How NaNoWriMo Works for Educators

 4. Create your virtual classroom(s).

-Our on-site classroom space allows you to hold class discussions, monitor students’ novel progress, read and edit students' novels, and set class-wide writing challenges separate from official NaNo events.
+Our online classroom spaces allow educators to hold class discussions, monitor students’ novel progress, read and edit students' novels, and set class-wide writing challenges that are separate from official NaNo events.

 Click “Create my classroom” on your dashboard to get started.
-You can create as many classrooms as you need (for instance, for multiple sections or grades), and manage them all from the Dashboard or View All Classrooms page.
+You can create as many classrooms as you need (for instance, for multiple sections or grades), and manage them all from the Dashboard view (scroll to the middle of the page to view your classrooms)..

 Create your classroom